atholbro/paseto/README.md

 the token string.
 The data is protected against tampering so long as you're not using the getFooter() method.__

 ```
-// Lets encode the previous token again, but this time we'll add a KeyId footer with the ID of 1.
 KeyId footer = new KeyId();
 footer.setKeyId("1"); // first key we're using